milnee/Utilities-Plugin/README.md

 - `/heal`: Restore player health completely
 - `/fix`: Repair the item in your hand
 - `/fixall`: Repair all items in your inventory
+- `/seen`: Check when a player was last online
+- `/feed`: Restore player hunger
 - `/ping`: Simple connection check

 ### Server Management